 I work with a lot of different people.
-You can peruse my CV here, if you like.
 In addition to research and writing, I conduct workshops, facilitate discussions, give talks, and participate in panel discussions on a range of topics that I find interesting and that you may or may not.

 If you are on this page looking for a slightly less boring way to describe me, may I suggest:

-“Donna Lanclos was born in the desert and managed to name her son after a coyote.
-She has very little patience for bullshit, despite her American heritage.
+“Donna Lanclos was born in the desert.
+She thought very carefully about the names she wanted to give her children and they in turn have very carefully thought about the names they want now that they have a choice in the matter.
+This is something she should have anticipated, as her parents still call her “Michelle.”
+Donna has very little patience for bullshit, despite her American heritage.
 She is an anthropologist in all things and you really shouldn’t invite her to speak or write or work with you if you are unclear about what that means.
-Her love for shoes and cocktails has thus far not managed to get in the way of her work around digital and physical learning places and practices.
+Her love for shoes and cocktails has thus far not managed to get in the way of her work on leadership, academia, and digital and physical places and practices.
 She has lived on the prairies of North Dakota, the coast of California, and in the North Carolina foothills, as well as in the UK and Ireland.
-She is very happy to see you.”
+She is generally still happy to be here, wherever that is.”

 I’d love to hear from you.